-The Student Conduct & Retention Coordinators (SCRCs) record each academic misconduct report in our database.
-Typically, first instances of reports are resolved by the instructor’s intervention, the Student Conduct & CARE office then documents the report, but does not take additional action with the student.
+The Student Conduct and Community Support Coordinators (SCCSCs) record each academic misconduct report in our database.
+Typically, first instances of reports are resolved by the instructor’s intervention, the Student Conduct and CARE office then documents the report, but does not take additional action with the student.
 At times, instructors request an investigation from our office to determine the likelihood that the behavior occurred.
 Instructors may decide to wait on the outcome of the investigation before issuing a grade decision.
 If a student has additional instances of academic integrity violations, those instances would also be recorded.
 A pattern of violations would likely move the case from an academic process of intervention to a conduct process for violation of the Portland Community College’s Student Code Conduct Policy.
-The SCRCs continue to work from a developmental approach and this process acknowledges that the student has not changed course after earlier interventions.
+The SCCSCs continue to work from a developmental approach and this process acknowledges that the student has not changed course after earlier interventions.

-All records remain within the Student Conduct & CARE office.
+All records remain within the Student Conduct and CARE office.

 What are the outcomes students face for academic misconduct?

 Typically, the first time a student is reported for a low level academic integrity issue, the instance will be recorded and will not proceed to the conduct process.
 The instructor may apply an outcome outlined below.
-The Student Conduct & Retention Coordinators (SCRCs) will likely consider the case documented and closed after the instructor’s intervention.
+The Student Conduct and Community Support Coordinators will likely consider the case documented and closed after the instructor’s intervention.
 No further outreach to the student or determination of outcomes will be made from our office, unless there are additional violations.

 Per the policy procedure, the instructor may: